 Day 1 | Season The Prime Rib And Prepare Herbed Butter

-- Wash and dry prime rib, then set on a cookie sheet.
-If the roast has a thick fat cap, trim some, but not all of the fat.
+- Wash and dry prime rib, then set it onto a pan.
+If the roast has a thick fat cap, trim some of the fat from the top of the roast.

 - Rub the seasoning into the prime rib.
 Go a little lighter on the ends, to keep them from being overly salty.
 Place on a rack over a tray and refrigerate overnight, uncovered.